#AOLShivaratri – Celebrations in Art of Living Ashram

 Traditional Red Clay Lamps replaced with Silver ones

-The Puja starts going by tying a Turmeric Root to the right lamp of the Deity’s Picture (one on the left as we face) that signifies Parvati.
-The puja installation also has Surya (Sun), Chandra (Moon) and Kumbha (Pot).
+Puja begins by tying a Turmeric Root to the right lamp of the Deity picture, which is the lamp on our left as we face it, signifying Devi Parvati.
+The altar installation also incorporates representations of Surya Dev, Chandra Dev, and a sacred water pot called Kumbha.

 Gowri Dhara